 The shift lock control is always functional except in the case of an uncharged or low voltage (less than 9-volt) battery.
 If the vehicle has an uncharged battery or a battery with low voltage, try charging or jump starting the battery.

 To shift out of P (Park):

 - Apply the brake pedal.

-- Turn the ignition to ON/RUN.
+- Set the ignition button to ON/RUN.

 - 3. Press down on the shift lever

 - 4. Move the shift lever to the desired position.

 Shifting Into Park